 An extended warranty policy is a service offered after your original factory warranty or manufacturer's warranty has expired.
 You must purchase this before your first warranty is up.
 With this policy, unlike MBI, you don't need to file a claim but you will most likely have to pay the price up-front rather than making payments over time.

 If you have a car, you've probably gotten calls about "extended warranty" programs.
-Always do your research to find out if the company is legitimate.
+Always do your research to find out if the company offering extended car warranties is legitimate.
 Also, compare it to the mechanical breakdown coverage offered by your regular car insurance company.
+Depending on the costs and what repair coverage you want, extended warranty coverage may be a better option for you than purchasing a mechanical breakdown insurance policy.

-Mechanical warranty is limited to issues only caused by design or manufacture defects.
+Mechanical warranty is limited to issues only caused by design or manufacturing defects.
 Anything related to normal wear and tear or an accident isn't covered.
-There are two types of mechanical warranties, one offered by your car manufacturer (like Toyota or Ford) and warranties offered by third-party vendors.
+There are two types of mechanical warranties, the first is a manufacturer warranty which is offered by your car manufacturer (like Toyota or Ford), and the second type is warranties offered by third-party vendors.
 The cost of an extended warranty can vary based on the make, model, and age of your car as well as the mileage.

 What Type of Auto Mechanical Coverage Should You Choose?

-If you do need to go to an auto body shop for repairs, make sure to watch out for any potential scams, especially if you live in one of the 10 worst states for auto-related fraud.
+If you do need to go to an auto body shop or get mechanical repairs, make sure to watch out for any potential scams, especially if you live in one of the 10 worst states for auto-related fraud.

 If you’re in the market for new car insurance, take a look at which insurance companies other drivers have rated as the best auto insurance.
 If you’re looking to get car insurance quotes, use our free tool below.